 The Different Results

-As you can imagine, different tyre dressings provide different results and many people have their own preference.
-On our Instagram page, we posted the results we achieved whilst testing out both of the products for this guide as shown below.
+As you can imagine, different tyre dressings provide different results and many people have their own preferences.
+On our Instagram page, we posted the results we achieved whilst testing the products for this guide as shown below.

 Personally, I prefer the finish produced by Meguiar’s Endurance Tire Gel and it also benefits from being more long-lasting when applied correctly.
 However, many people may prefer the more natural finish of the Autoglym Instant Dressing formula.
 The only problem that I found with the Autoglym formula is that it can be a pain to use due to the fact you have to spray it onto the tyres, which can also result in the formula spraying onto the wheels or bodywork.